TADS Lab Director

 Undergraduate Research Assistant

 Lydia Zungy is from a small town in New Hampshire.
-She is a third-year Communication Sciences and Disorders student at the University of New Hampshire.
+She is a fourth-year Communication Sciences and Disorders student at the University of New Hampshire.
 After her undergraduate studies, she wants to go to graduate school to become an audiologist!

 Undergraduate Research Volunteers